 - The Starbucks Iced White Chocolate Mocha (also known as the Iced White Mocha) is a chilled coffee beverage prepared with espresso, white chocolate sauce, milk, and ice.
 It is finished off with a touch of vanilla whipped cream.

-- A white chocolate mocha is a latte that has been sweetened and flavored with white chocolate.
-This knockoff follows Starbucks’ recipe and creates a 16-ounce grande Iced White Chocolate Mocha.
+- A white chocolate mocha is a latte sweetened and flavored with white chocolate.
+This knockoff follows Starbucks’ recipe and creates a 16-ounce grande Iced White Chocolate Starbucks Mocha drink.

 - Make homemade whipped cream in seconds with my tip of whisking heavy cream with a portable milk frother.